 The Hough transform is often used to robustly detect lines in the presence of significant amounts of noise and is often used on autonomous vehicles that have a single camera mounted on the front pointed in the direction of motion of the vehicle.
 Once a line is found, various techniques are used to extract data about the line.
 By moving the origin around which the Hough transform is computed, the ability to extract useful information from the Hough transform can vary significantly along with the computational complexity, accuracy, and ease of implementation of the Hough transform.
 Two locations around which the Hough transform can be computed are contrasted.
-An algorithm was found to covert the values that the Hough transform returns from one origin so that the values can be with respect to another origin.
+An algorithm was found to convert the values that the Hough transform returns from one origin, so that the values can be with respect to another more practical origin.

-Keywords: Hough transform, mobile robot, line detection, computer vision, lane markers, autonomous vehicle

 INTRODUCTION